TrueLabCreations/http-reverse-proxy/README.md

 The default web page served by the statistics server is read from `./public/statisticsPage.html`.
 This default page can be overridden by setting the `htmlFilename` in the [StatisticsServerOptions](#statistics-server-options).

 The default web page is a minimal implementation requiring no outside libraries.
 It will display the table with a single row for each statistic name and a column for each workerId.
 WorkerId 0 is the master.
 In a non-clustered configuration all statistics will be associated with the master.

+# Clustering

+The examples given above each run in a single process.
+This is sufficent for small scale testing.

+For a larger production environment the proxy can be run as a cluster.
+In a cluster a single master process is started with a number of worker processes providing the routing.
+The master monitors the workers and restarts any worker that exits unexpectedly.

+Clustering is enabled by setting the `clustered` option of the [httpServerOptions](#http-server-options) to either `true` or a number.

+If the value is set to `true` the master process will start worker processes based on the number of cores in the cpu.
+You can override this by setting `clustered` to a number.
+The minimum is 2 the maximum is 32.

+Clustering should be employed only after the non-clustered router is tested and running properly.

 # Configuration Options